Our Projects

 Project Lead: Richard Rothman, MD, PhD

 The JHU Emergency Department will develop expedited clinical pathways for female and male patients who present with signs and symptoms which might indicate an STD, via a series of expert consensus meetings.
-Under each clinical pathway, a set of standard of care laboratory-based STD testing panels will be recommended.
-Potential point-of-care STD assays that could rapidly diagnose infections or replace laboratory-based testing will be proposed
+Under each clinical pathway, a set of standard of care laboratory-based STI testing panels will be recommended.
+Potential point-of-care STI assays that could rapidly diagnose infections or replace laboratory-based testing will be proposed

 Outpatient SARS-CoV-2 Mild and Asymptomatic Infection Response and Transmission (OutSMART)